 Hi!
 My name is Connie Hung — I’m the Founder & Creative Director for the fine jewelry brand, Costanté.
 I’m a 28-year-old Taiwanese American immigrant.
 My family moved to the United States in 1996 and I grew up in the quaint suburb of Diamond Bar, California.

 Costanté custom projects work at a large range of pricing as we try to work towards the client’s budget instead of ours.
 Some custom projects finish at $500, others can go over $40,000.

-Nicolas Tranchant (from Puerto Vallarta) started Vivalatina Jewelry about 10 years ago.
+Nicolas Tranchant (from Puerto Vallarta) started Vivalatina Jewelry over 10 years ago.

 Hi, my name is Nicolas Tranchant, I am French and I am the founder of Vivalatina Jewelry.
 We are pure player jewelry, settled in Mexico, and offering high-end jewelry for our clients worldwide.
 We do not have any flagship product as we sell few high-priced items and offer custom-made jewelry online.

-Gillian Crawford (from Stirling, UK) started Lily Blanche over 6 years ago.
+Gillian Crawford (from Stirling, UK) started Lily Blanche almost 7 years ago.

 Hi, my name is Gillian Crawford and I’m the founder and MD of Lily Blanche, a demi-fine jewelry brand specializing in 1,2,4 & 6 photo lockets and personalized and engraved jewellery.
 Everything we design in our studio in Stirling has sentiment and meaning behind it.

 There is also good evidence that businesses started by women in mid-life are less likely to fail.

 Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * over 3 years ago.